IchBinLeoon/anisearch-discord-bot/README.md

 If you are interested in my bot, you can add it to your Discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=737236600878137363&permissions=83968&scope=bot)!

-If you would like to contact me, add me as friend via Discord: `IchBinLeoon#9999`
+If you would like to contact me, use the `contact <message>` command or add me as a friend via Discord: `IchBinLeoon#9999`

 ## Commands